azazelcodes/intellijmodtemplate/README.md

-# How to navigate the Tutorials:
+# How to navigate the Repo:
-The different tutorials are .md files.
-Simply click on them to read them!
+To download the template either download this branch or download a Release <br>
+To view the tutorials switch to the tutorial branch